 Of course, we all need some things though: a place to sleep, clothes, food, some technologies, hygiene products, and some infrastructure.
 But that’s about it.
 We don’t need dozens of pairs of jeans, shirts, and shoes.
 We only need a few.
 We don’t need to buy a new smartphone every year.
 We only need to buy one and use it until it doesn’t serve us anymore.
 Same goes for other electronics.
 Same goes for kitchen supplies, cosmetics…

 In Europe, as a scholarship student, I don’t have the luxury to spend much because I don’t earn much.
 So not buying is not actually a choice.
 I have to be careful with how I spend.
-But even so, I can’t afford living month by month without having some back up money because, well, we never know.
+But even so, I can’t afford living month by month without having some backup money because, well, we never know.

 So my rule of thumb is saving at least 10% of my income of the month and spending only half of what is left.
 How do I do it?
 I set up a savings account with my student account.
-So every month, I transfer with no hassle my savings.

-When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyways.
+When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyway.
 But saving has to be part of your routine, no matter how much you get.
 It’s all about paying yourself before bills and expenses.

 It’s also about not shopping that much

 When I visit a city, I take free walking tours.
-I eat out only once a day and buy the food in supermarkets.
-I take the public transport only when needed (I prefer to walk) and mainly, I don’t buy stuff in gift shops.
+I eat out only once a day and buy food in supermarkets.
+I take public transport only when needed (I prefer to walk) and mainly, I don’t buy stuff in gift shops.

 I don’t refrain myself of doing the things that I value.
 Trips, cultural activities, a vegan restaurant one in a while, weekly groceries of healthy food… those are the things that truly matter to me.